rcls/discus/docs/README.md

 As well as the CPU, there is memory… DRAM is implemented as arrays of 1T1C cells, consisting of a discrete capacitor and a BJT pass gate.
-A 64-byte DRAM board takes 512 transistors and 512 capacitors for storage, plus 170 transistors for the decode, sense logic and I/O.  (There are also 64 diodes).
+A 64-byte DRAM board takes 512 transistors and 512 capacitors for storage, plus 176 transistors for the decode, sense logic and I/O.  (There are also 64 diodes).

+Typical DRAM uses differential bit-lines and sense circuitry.
+Because of the compromises of using BJT pass gates, we have to make do with single-ended circuity.

 Precharging the bit-lines is necessary.
-Pull-up resistors suffice.
-Memory accesses take place on the second half of the clock cycle, leaving the first half for pre-charge, even on back-to-back memory accesses.
+The precharge is implemented by lowering the Vdd of the sense circuitry during the first half of the clock cycle, and pulling up the bit-lines to that.
+The lowered Vdd is approx 200mV above the threshold of the sense transistors, a compromise to keep the sense circuitry in a stable state.
+The actual access happens in the second half of the clock cycle.
 Because memory reads always go directly into a register, the reduced time available from the half clock cycle is not a concern.

 [Program storage](rom64byte.md) is intended to be implemented as ROM, so there is no DRAM refresh or precharge timing allowance on the program memory bus.